Phosphorus it’s one of the three essential nutrients plants or crops need for good growth and health.

 In addition to adding organic matter to your garden soil, you may occasionally wish to add phosphate rock / rock phosphate or bone meal for a quick boost of phosphorus (e.g. at planting time).

 Proceed with caution, though.
 It’s easy to overdo it, and excessive phosphorus will wash away into your local water supply.
 Unfortunately, phosphorus runoff constitutes a major pollution problem.

 All in all, you are best off simply setting up a regular schedule of organic phosphorus fertilizers (bone meal) or amendments, soil solution and sticking with it.

 How Do You Know You Need Phosphorus In Your Soil?

 The appearance of your plants will the first clue that your soil lacks phosphorus.
 If your plants:

 - Look excessively bright green or slightly purple

 … you should suspect phosphorus deficiency.

 Perform a simple soil testing or soil test several times a year preferably before an organic or inorganic fertilizer application to determine the current phosphorus content.
-Understand that your phosphorus levels will change from season to season as your plants consume soil phosphorus.
+Understand that your phosphorus levels will change from season to season as your plants consume soil phosphorus that changes crop production.

 That’s why it’s smart to stay right on top of it and keep adding raw materials to your soil such as animal manure and green plant matter regularly.
 As these products break down, they will release necessary phosphorus into the soil to help your plants thrive.